Types of Partnerships: Everything You Need to Know

 The LLC provides for the same tax protection as a partnership, but also gives the liability protection of a corporation.
 Under corporate law, a corporation is only liable for the total startup investment in the company.
 Also, certain states allow members to create what is known as a Professional LLC, which gives certain professionals such as doctors or lawyers more limitations than regular businesses.

 If you need more information about different types of partnerships, you can post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers specialize in business structures and partnerships and will help you find the best solution to maximize your success.
-UpCounsel lawyers have worked with such companies as Twilio and Google.
+UpCounsel lawyers have worked with such companies as Airbnb and Google.